 Back at home, lay your sticks out in size order to get an idea of the shape of your tree and reduce them to size if you need to.
 For thinner sticks, simply snapping it or using secateurs is enough but for thicker sticks, use a saw.

-Do make sure you keep children safe while you’re working and move the saw to safety when you’re finished.
+Do make sure you keep kids safe while you’re working and move the saw to safety when you’re finished.

 Starting with the smallest twig, wrap your garden twine around it twice about an inch from one end, tying with a reef knot (right over left, left over right!)
 Make sure you leave about 15cm of spare twine to hang the tree and then do the same at the other end of the stick with a second piece of sting.